rust-lang/rfcs/text/0000-undisambiguated-generics.md

 use backtracking to provide the improved diagnostic suggestions to use `::`, while still preventing `::` from being omitted.

+## Future frequency of disambiguated generic expressions
+It is likely that should the
+[generalised type ascription](https://github.com/rust-lang/rfcs/pull/2522) RFC be accepted and implemented, the number of cases where generic type arguments have to be provided is reduced, making users less likely to encounter the `::` construction.
+However, the [const generics](https://github.com/rust-lang/rfcs/pull/2000) feature, currently in implementation, is conversely likely to increase the number of cases (specifically where const generic arguments are not used as parameters in types).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions